singhsanket143/Ds-Algo-Notes/BST.md

 - Case 1: What if there is a right subtree of the given node? -> Get the leftmost of the right subtree of the given node
 - Case 2: What if there is no right subtree?
-	- What if the node is the left child of it's parent? -> Parent is the answer
-	- What if the node is the right child of it's parent? -> My grand parent with a value just greater than me.
-Traverse from root and store the prospective answer

 **Q- Given a sorted array, construct a possible bst from that (unique bst) (try to make a balanced bst)**